Visit Grande Prairie, Alberta, Canada

 Both WestJet and Air Canada offer daily direct flights between YQU (Grande Prairie Airport) and YEG (Edmonton International Airport) and YYC (Calgary International Airport), both of which have connecting flights to just about anywhere in the world.

 Enjoy your stay with a special rate at the festival’s Partner Hotel, the Sandman Hotel with free parking and Wi-Fi, Denny’s Restaurant, 24-hour front desk, business centre, exercise gym, pool and whirlpool.
-Conveniently located in the heart of downtown Grande Prairie, it is two blocks from the main screening venue (Grande Prairie Live Theatre) and within easy walking distance of a grocery store and a variety of restaurants and coffee shops.
+Conveniently located in the heart of downtown Grande Prairie at 9805 100 St, it is two blocks east of the main screening venue (Grande Prairie Live Theatre at 10130 – 98 Ave) and within easy walking distance of a grocery store and a variety of restaurants and coffee shops.
 Phone 780.513.5555 ext.
-0 and quote Group Number 440445 to book for the following great rates May 3-13:
+0 and quote Group Block # 475441 to book for the following great rates April 26 to May 1, 2022: